CHC30121 – CERTIFICATE III in EARLY CHILDHOOD EDUCATION AND CARE

 Pathways from this qualification

-After successful completion of the program, participants are eligible to enroll into CHC50121 – Diploma of Childhood Education and Care offered by the Institute.
+Upon successful completion of the CHC30121 – Certificate III in Early Childhood Education and Care (111555H) program, participants are eligible to enroll in the CHC50121 – Diploma of Childhood Education and Care (111555H) offered by the Institute.